Shahid0324-GIT/TypeScript/readme.md

 });
 ```

-- **Never Type**: Functions which throw error are of "never" type or have a infinit loop
+- **Never Type**: Functions that throw an error are of "never" type or have an infinite loop

 ```typescript
 // Error function